Five people rescued after boat capsized in Tasman Bay

 Five people have been pulled from the water after the boat they were in capsized in Tasman Bay.

-Police were alerted to the emergency at 12:30pm and that people were in trouble at Split Apple Rock near Kaiteriteri 150 metres offshore .
+Police were alerted at 12.30pm that people were in trouble at Split Apple Rock near Kaiteriteri, 150 metres offshore.

 AdvertisementAdvertise with NZME.

-According to the Coastguard, a small fiberglass runabout got into trouble but are 'not sure why'.
+According to the Coastguard, a small fibreglass runabout got into trouble but it is "not sure why".

-The five people were found in the water and picked up shortly afterward by a water taxi, that regularly ply the waters along the National Park.
+The five people were picked up by a water taxi that regularly plies the waters to the nearby Abel Tasman National Park.

 The boaties were all found cold and in shock and were taken back to Kaiteriteri beach where they were being treated by paramedics.